ministryofjustice/jotw-runbooks/README.md

 # Justice On The Web

-Justice On The Web team [technical documentation repository] (https://ministryofjustice.github.io/justice-on-the-web)
+Justice On The Web team [technical documentation repository.](https://ministryofjustice.github.io/justice-on-the-web)

 This repo is inspired by, and borrows from, [GDS's technical guidance][gds-way] site and that of other Ministry of Justice Digital team Jekyll sites.